Creative Cigar Box Guitar: Cheap 11-Step Instrument

 Mark the area you want to remove from the head before starting to cut.

 Once you’ve marked out the cut lines use your saw to remove the cut-out.
 How easy this cut will be really depends on the quality of your saw and the density and dryness of your wood.
 If you’re having trouble cutting you can try using your saw to cut tightly spaced guide lines down to the desired depth and then use a sharp chisel to remove the wood.
-Using this method does mean that you will have to put in some time with a rasp or file and sandpaper to get it smooth, but for hard woods like Jarrah (as used in this build) it makes matters a whole lot easier.
+Using this method on your cigar box guitar does mean that you will have to put in some time with a rasp or file and sandpaper to get it smooth, but for hard woods like Jarrah (as used in this build) it makes matters a whole lot easier.

 Headstock Cutout